What is the first thing that makes you feel at home when you go somewhere new?

 Dokit’s price is one of its main features: it allows you to create simple tutorials under €5 per month.

 are what bring value to your company.
 And what makes the end-users more qualified is good end-user training.

-You might need end-user training to hiring new employees, or you might be going through a change period.
+You might need end-user training to hire new employees, or you might be going through a change period.

 As crucial as it is, the end-user training period shouldn’t be a burden.
 There are tools to help you that are both easy to use and affordable, such as UserGuiding.